Junchao-Mellanox/SONiC/doc/platform_wait.md

 2. For each module, check sysfs nodes existence.
 If all sysfs nodes exist, the module is ready.
 3. If all modules are ready, all SDK dependencies have been resolved

-When CMIS host management is enabled, following sysfs nodes shall be checked:
+When Software control module management is enabled, following sysfs nodes shall be checked:

 - /sys/module/sx_core/asic0/temperature/input
 - /sys/module/sx_core/asic0/module{X}/control